 To be honest, I was proud of it.
 Wisconsin, it turned out, was more than just beer, football and the reckless use of the word “ope.”

 Sure, we make headlines for things like having 12 of the country’s top 20 drunkest cities.
-We (well, not me) wear bright yellow foam cheese hats to sporting events.
+We (well, not me) wear bright yellow foam cheese heads to sporting events.
 The world gapes in horror at the customary “cannibal sandwich” which often necessitates warnings from health department officials about the dangers of consuming raw meat.
-We’re known for supper clubs and Old Fashions, and garnering worldwide attention for some of the dumbest headlines this side of the Florida border.
+We’re known for supper clubs and Old Fashions, not to mention garnering worldwide attention for some of the dumbest headlines north of the Florida border.

 But there is a rich layer of folklore, strange history, oddities, curiosities and mystery lurking just beneath the surface, from spiritualism to UFOs to bizarre creatures possibly conjured from the very depths of Hell.

 Not to mention, we have no shortage of eccentric weirdos and, until recent years, one of the most brutal and prolific underground metal scenes in the world.
 (You haven’t lived until you’ve attended a drunken metal show deep in the Wisconsin woods or a field somewhere.)

 Wisconsin should should be one of the top travel destinations for curiosity seekers and dark tourists, which is why I started this website about weird and haunted Wisconsin places.

 But there are so many bizarre stories to tell, and I have plenty of my own unique research and experience to share that you won’t find in other weird Wisconsin books.
 So I’ve decided to compile all my work into a new book dripping with all the shock and schlock of the yellowed paperbacks I grew up reading about the Bermuda Triangle, ghost stories, the crystal skull of doom, and innumerable unexplained Fortean mysteries.